Presidency of Gustavo Petro: Biodiversity

-As Colombia is a biodiversity hotspot, the administration planned to “carry out fundamental transformations to face the emergency caused by climate change and the loss of biodiversity”.
+As Colombia is a biodiversity hotspot, the administration planned to "carry out fundamental transformations to face the emergency caused by climate change and the loss of biodiversity".
 In a speech to the UN, Petro connected the "irrational war on drugs" to the destruction of the rainforest ecosystems, as the eradication of the coca plant through glyphosate or fire causes harm to many other nearby plants and poisons the water in the former case.
 On 10 January 2023, the National Police of Colombia reduced their target coca eradication goal by 60% for 2023.

+In March 2023, Colombia and Bolivia announced a joint petition to remove the coca plant, but not cocaine, from the Single Convention on Narcotic Drugs, a list of narcotic substances deemed illegal, at the 66th Session of the Commission on Narcotic Drugs in Vienna.
+In their contribution to the debate Laura Gil Savastano referred to the inclusion of the coca plant in the convention as a historic mistake.

 Education

 On 17 November 2022 during an intervention in Pinillos, Bolívar Petro announced changes in the education sector focusing on secondary school, Petro assured that the country's education system has to make a transition to the model that is managed on the European continent.

-The president concluded the announcement by saying that the ideal would be for this model to be implemented in the Los Pinillos school, "to ensure that the best public education in Colombia can be established in the region that had one of the best educations in the times of the origin of the Republic of Colombia”.
+The president concluded the announcement by saying that the ideal would be for this model to be implemented in the Los Pinillos school, "to ensure that the best public education in Colombia can be established in the region that had one of the best educations in the times of the origin of the Republic of Colombia".

-Defence
+Defense

-On December 17, President Gustavo Petro commented to various media outlets that the National Government is contemplating the idea of renewing the fleet of combat aircraft of the Colombian Air Force (FAC).
+On 17 December, President Gustavo Petro commented to various media outlets that the National Government is contemplating the idea of renewing the fleet of combat aircraft of the Colombian Air Force.
 According to the president, the announcement corresponds to the renewal of the Kfir aircraft fleet, of Israeli origin and that by next year they would be obsolete, because they have been in operation for more than 30 years, the president quoted in verbatim words.
-I believe that the wives of the current pilots are going to thank me very much, because in reality it was already dangerous to climb on those devices”, said Gustavo Petro in the middle of the promotion ceremony for officers of the Military Forces.
+I believe that the wives of the current pilots are going to thank me very much, because in reality it was already dangerous to climb on those devices", said Gustavo Petro in the middle of the promotion ceremony for officers of the Military Forces.

-Later the Minister of Defense argued in exact words “it is a reality that these planes must be bought and the French planes are the leading proposal.
-The Dassault Rafale could arrive in 2025 and the old ones would stop leaving service next year”, said Velásquez and stated that this decision had been considered for 12 years.
+Later the Minister of Defense argued in exact words "it is a reality that these planes must be bought and the French planes are the leading proposal.
+The Dassault Rafale could arrive in 2025 and the old ones would stop leaving service next year, said Velásquez and stated that this decision had been considered for 12 years.